 - Prince Edward Island — Atlantic Lottery Corp.
 P.E.I. is also offered the benefits of ProLine by the Atlantic Lottery Corp.
 Residents can also choose to wager with offshore operators.

 - Quebec — Loto-Québec.
 In Quebec, the only provincially regulated operator is Mis-O-Jeu.
-But bettors still have the same option as every other province, so they can wager with offshore betting sites.
+But bettors still have the same option as every other province, so they can wager with offshore sportsbooks.

 - Saskatchewan/Nunavut, Yukon and Northwest Territories — Western Canada Lottery Corp.
 Saskatchewan uses PlayNow, while Nunavut and the Northwest Territories rely on Sports Select.
 Yukon does not have a provincially regulated operator.
-However, all of these provinces can wager with offshore betting sites.
+However, all of these provinces can wager with offshore platforms.